LordGolias/antistasi/Antistasi/database/README.md

 There are other functions around to serialize and deserialize variables.
 E.g. if you want to persistently store a variable in `AS_P`, add it to `fnc_init`.

-When the commander saves the game, the saved game is sent to all player's clipBoards, so that everyone has access to the saved game, and it is stored on the profileNamespace of the commander.
-ATM no-one can change the profileNamespace of the server.